NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ## Code Tables

-1. Going back to the primary color of a commercial vehicle, is there any difference between the different code table options?
+1. Going back to the primary color of a commercial vehicle, is there any difference between the different code tables, `cbrn:ConveyanceColorPrimaryCode` and `j:ConveyanceColorPrimaryCode`?
 2. Why might there be all these different code tables for this?
 (You won't be expected to actually know this, but it's good to ponder it.)
 3. Find all the values for a person's eye color.
 4. What if you wanted to describe the eye color as "The color of my favorite pair of faded blue jeans"?